Elaine Robinson’s art explores our connection with each other, ancestry, time, nature and evolution

-in January 2019, during the meaningful vote, Elaine was invited to be ‘Artist in residence’ for a unprecedented two week attendance in the ‘House of Commons’. sponsored by Thangam Debbonaire ( Bristol Labour MP) Elaine asked MPs, Lords and other Parliamentary employees to add their fingerprint to a large emerging nationwide artwork SPOTtimespotTIME #Fingerprintofunity.
+in January 2019, during the meaningful vote, Elaine was invited to be ‘Artist in residence’ for a unprecedented two week attendance in the ‘House of Commons’. sponsored by Thangam Debbonaire ( Bristol Labour MP) Elaine asked MPs, Lords and other Parliamentary employees to add their fingerprint to a large emerging nationwide artwork SPOTtimespotTIME #Fingerprintofunity #conservationmeanslife #alllife.
 Elaine received national media articles in The Guardian newspaper and The Big Issue…along with local media coverage and national news BBC coverage.
-More recently in November Elaine was hosted by The National Assembly of Wales and shall attend Stormont, the Scottish and European Parliaments Elaine will continue her city walkabouts until July 2020.
-In a time of national division Elaine continues to demonstrate and document unity, ancestry and connection.
-Other panels will include an NHS panel, Conservation and Environmental panel, Outreach panel and Art as a unifying language panel.
+In November 2019 Elaine was hosted by The National Assembly of Wales and attended Stormont in 2020 after their reassembly and also the European Parliament Jan 2020 as the UK left Europe gathering as many MEP’s fingerprints and witnesses as possible.
+Elaine had planned a Scottish Parliament visit , however, due to COVID 19 this visit has been postponed.
+Elaine continued a city walkabout in August 2020 in London .
+In a time of national division Elaine continues to demonstrate and document unity, legacy and connection.
+Other panels included in the work are NHS /Public Health & Care panel, & Art as a unifying language panel.
+The comment is fully emerging as a giant conservation installation – acknowledging wholeheartedly that we are all part of nature.